janousch/Unreal-Engine-Test-Forge/README.md

 Note that you might need to restart your shells and/or Visual Studio in order to have your changes take effect.

-If everything is set up correctly, `AutomatedBlueprintTests.Automation` will be discovered when generating your project files (because the engine finds it in your Build directory).
+If everything is set up correctly, `TestForge.Automation` will be discovered when generating your project files (because the engine finds it in your Build directory).
 The project will then use your environment variable to publish its build results to the `Engine\Binaries\DotNET\AutomationScripts` folder your engine, where they can be discovered by the Unreal Automation Tool for running Gauntlet.

 Now, here's an example command line to get started: